gotItMemoized/FullStackEngineerChallenge/README.md

 npm install -g newman
 ```

-Here's a script that will build the backend, reset the database, and run the API test suite.
+Here's a script that will build the backend, reset the postgres database, and run the API test suite.
 It'll bring the server back into foreground after finishing the tests.

 ```
 cd ./backend